Inside Tips for 1st Time Southeast Asia Travelers

 - A waterproof shell to survive the wet monsoon season and cold evenings.
 It also keeps warm when you have to stay in fiercely air-conditioned interiors for a few hours.

-- Swimming gears, you don’t want to miss these lovely beaches and fantastic pools especially in Vietnam and Thailand, do you?
+- Swimming gear, you don't want to miss these lovely beaches and fantastic pools especially in Vietnam and Thailand, do you?

-- Wet wipes other than hand sanitizer as the latter gets sticker at temperature of above 30 degrees Celsius.
+- Wet wipes other than hand sanitizer as the latter gets a sticker at a temperature of above 30 degrees Celsius.

-- Student stationery is great gifts to kids you meet in rural area.
+- Student stationery is a great gift to kids you meet in the rural area.

 - Leave extra space in your luggage for you'll hunt amazing souvenirs (tailor-made clothes in Hoi An or paintings in Angkor)!

 Remove Shoes, Socks, and Hats When Entering Temples

 As temple hopping tops the highlights of most Cambodia tours and Myanmar trips, I should mention that before stepping into religious sites, you must take off your shoes as well as socks.
 Some of the places allowed a support bandage but not others.
 This can be difficult for anyone needing orthotics or suffering from neuropathy since you are literally walking barefoot for miles, cumulatively, on concrete or tile.

 "The street food in SE Asia looks great!
 But are they safe?"
 We have been receiving questions alike from customers who want to have an adventurous experience while worrying that their tender Western stomachs would get upset.
 My advice is:

 - Pick shops/stalls that have constant traffic.
 The trash or chits on the ground and a line-up are strong evidence.